-People with an undetectable viral load should still follow safe sex practices.
-The American College of Obstetricians and Gynecologists suggests reducing the risk of these infections by:
+Experts recommend people with an undetectable viral load still follow safe sex practices.
+The American College of Obstetricians and Gynecologists suggests people can reduce the risk of STIs by:

-- being aware of the increased risk with certain sexual practices, such as anal sex
+- being aware of the increased risk of certain sexual practices, such as anal sex

 - getting vaccinated against hepatitis B and HPV

-An undetectable viral load is where the number of HIV copies is too low for detection by blood tests.
-This typically means fewer than 200 copies of HIV per milliliter of blood.
-The aim of antiretroviral treatment is to reach and maintain an undetectable viral load.
+An undetectable viral load is when the number of HIV copies is too low for blood tests to detect.
+Antiretroviral treatment aims to reach and maintain an undetectable viral load.

 When HIV is well managed, people have a lower risk of contracting other infections, such as opportunistic infections.
 They are also able to have sex with no risk of transmitting HIV to others.
 However, it is still important to practice safe sex to reduce the risk of transmitting other STIs.